-The second revolution, which is ongoing, recognizes that decision-making entails information processing (Axelrod, p.
-226).
+The second revolution, which is ongoing, recognizes that decision-making entails information processing (e.g., Axelrod, 1973 and Abelson, 1981).
 This revolution challenges the standard assumptions of objective processing of information as well as fixed preferences.
 The purpose of this essay is to explore the application of this revolution to development economics and to suggest future directions.
 The paper is thus about the making of behavioral development economics.

 It appears to be a human universal that judgments and choices are susceptible to external frames.
-Different, but formally equivalent, descriptions or presentations of a given set of available options (for instance, a change in the default option among a set of alternatives) can change the choices many individuals make, even when the monetary consequences are large (Tversky and Kahneman, 1986; a well-known application is Madrian and Shea, 2001).
+Different, but formally equivalent, descriptions or presentations of a given set of available options (for instance, a change in the default option among a set of alternatives) can change the choices many individuals make, even when the monetary consequences are large (Tversky and Kahneman, 1986; a well-known example is Madrian and Shea, 2001).
 That the individual is, in many contexts, only a "quasi-rational actor" is the central discovery of what Colin Camerer (2005) calls "20th-century behavioral economics."
-The pressures of competitive markets do not correct this actor's mistakes; markets may make them worse (Thaler, 1988; Akerlof and Shiller, 2015).
+The pressures of competitive markets do not correct this actor's mistakes; markets can make them worse (Thaler, 1988; Akerlof and Shiller, 2015).

 A second strand of behavioral economics, developed primarily in the 21st century, takes into account that human decision-making is systematically shaped by cultural and social environments-both past and present.
-Research on the intersection of culture and cognition demonstrates that humans think with cultural mental models (equivalently, schemas), including concepts, categories, narratives, identities and worldviews that their society and communities make available (see, e.g., Denzau and North, 1994; North, 1994; DiMaggio, 1997; World Bank, 2015, Hoff and Stiglitz, 2016).
+Research at the intersection of culture and cognition demonstrates that humans think with cultural mental models (equivalently, schemas), including concepts, categories, identities, narratives, and worldviews, shaped by the cumulative experience of past generations (see, e.g., Denzau and North, 1994; North, 1994; DiMaggio, 1997; World Bank, 2015, Hoff and Stiglitz, 2016).
 Camerer (2005) suggests that a key new element in 21st century behavioral economics are mental models that individuals use to process information.
 Cognitive scientists hypothesize that when an individual tries to understand an object or event, he draws on a repertoire of conceptualized representations, for example, of stereotyped event sequences, and a particular mental model is activated when the individual expects events that he encounters to fit the mental model.
 A mental model has consequences that beliefs alone do not: